 - Policy PSF 6.1 School Assistance.
 Support efforts by the school district to maintain facilities, equipment, and personnel to provide quality public education to students in San Mateo. - Policy PSF 6.2 Child Care Needs.
-Support the provision of child-care programs and facilities to meet the needs of children of all abilities, incomes, and backgrounds through 2040. - Policy PSF 6.3 Provision of Child Care.
-Encourage public and private agencies and employers to provide child-care services and facilities. - Policy PSF 6.4 Child Care Centers at Public and Quasi-Public Facilities.
-Encourage retention of existing child care centers and support programs at public and private school sites and other quasi-institutional facilities because of their suitability for such uses and proximity to adjacent residential neighborhoods. - Policy PSF 6.5 Child Care Centers in Residential and Employment Areas.
-Encourage child care centers in residential neighborhoods where they meet City standards and at employment centers.
+Support the provision of child-care programs and facilities to meet the needs of children of all abilities, incomes, and backgrounds through 2040. - Policy PSF 6201 Provision of child Care.
+Encourage public and private agencies and employers to provide child-care see and facilities. - Policy PSF 6.4 Child Care Centers at Public and Quasi-Public Facilities.
+Encourage retention of existing child care centers and support programs at public and private school sites and other quasi-institutional facilities because of their suitability for such uses and proximity to adjacent residential neighborhoods. - Policy PSF 6.5 Child Care Centers in Residential and polyment Areas.
+Encourage child care centers in residential neighborhoods where the set City standards and at employment centers.